joedougherty/notifier/README.md

 ##### Run notify.py. #####
 I prefer to run this in a screen/tmux session and detach the session.
 It could also simply be run as a background process:
 `python notify.py &`

+### Use it! ###
+ + Put the keyfob in a visible/accessible place on your cubicle/office door.
+ + Include a quick legend so that your coworkers have some idea what this contraption is and how to use it.
+ + Put on headphones and blast some jams.
+ + Be content in your knowledge that you've given your colleagues an easy way to get your attention without compromising personal space.

 ### Known Issues ###
 If I put my machine into a sleep state, the Python script needs to be restarted.
 Hence my usage of screen/tmux above.